Carlos Erwin Arias

 Carlos Erwin Arias Égüez (born 27 April 1980 in Portachuelo, Santa Cruz) is a Bolivian former goalkeeper.
 He last played for Sport Boys Warnes.

 Club career

 On 4 July 2010, Arias signed a 3-seasons' contract with Israeli Maccabi Netanya, due to his 20-game suspension in Bolivia.

 On 4 August 2011, Arias signed for Spanish Segunda side Córdoba CF.

 National team

 Arias has been capped for Bolivia in 41 games.
-Among the most important tournaments he has participated in is the Copa América 2001 and more recently Copa América 2011.
+Among the most important tournaments he has participated in is the Copa América 2001 and Copa América 2011.